jazzband/website/docs/news/2026/03/14/wind-down-plan.md

 Jazzband's
 [PSF Fiscal Sponsorship](/news/2021/06/04/fiscal-sponsorship)
 status will be formally concluded.
-Any remaining funds will be split between the Python Software Foundation and the Django Software Foundation.
+Distribution of any remaining funds will be coordinated with the PSF board.

 ### For project leads